timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 Another important feature is that eddylicious will always use only half of the datapoints in the wall-normal direction available from the precursor simulation.
-This is an natural the precursor is channel flow, but is in fact unnecessary when it comes to rescaling from another TBL simulation.
+This is natural the precursor is channel flow, but is in fact unnecessary when it comes to rescaling from another TBL simulation.
 Basically, this demands that the boundary layer used as a precusor does not occupy more than half of the computational domain in the wall-normal direction.